light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

 ‼️ Becoming a interdisciplinary researcher for AI & Law has always been my ideal.
-Thus, I extremely hope to be given the chance, to continue my studies, as a Ph.D. student.
+Thus, I extremely hope to be given the chance, to continue my study, as a Ph.D. student.

 Please feel free to __contact me__ at anytime, to discuss about any related possibilities.
 I'm eagerly looking forward to discussing with you about all those issues related to AI & Law 😃